 Life Insurance is designed to provide your family with financial aid in the event of your death, including paying off outstanding debts whilst helping them to maintain their standard of living.

 Yet despite the value of such protection, there are times when you may need to review or cancel your Life Insurance policy.

 Sometimes, the biggest factor driving the cost of cancelling Life Insurance is the expense.
 Although Life Insurance typically costs just a few pounds a month, we understand that sometimes even such a small outlay can be too high if you’re strapped for cash.

-In the table below, we’ve put together the risk of death in the next 15 years for a man aged 30, 40 and 50 to detail the level of risk you might face.
+In the table below, we’ve laid out the chances of passing away in the next 15 years for a healthy non-smoking man aged 30, 40 and 50.

 1 in 47

 Critical Illness Insurance is a type of cover that you can add on to your Life Insurance policy which will cover you for serious illnesses.